Analysis: Bellicose North Korea forces China to shift stance on old friend

 Not long after the nuclear test, one Chinese official at the economic zone told Reuters that plans to invest had not been put on hold.

 North Korea has not helped by treating some major Chinese investors poorly -- and then denouncing their complaints in its state media.
-North Korea previously almost never criticised its neighbour or any Chinese entities in public.
+North Korea previously almost never criticized its neighbor or any Chinese entities in public.

 Signs of unhappiness with Pyongyang have seeped out of China's military establishment too, although it is hard to know for certain what the top brass are thinking.